-It’s also important to not allow your creativity to outpace your judgement about making the cover genre- and audience-appropriate.
+It’s also important not to allow your creativity to outpace your judgement about making the cover genre- and audience-appropriate.

 4. Get the Essentials Right

+Now, let's get on to how to make a book cover on the computer.
 When you start to design your book cover, you should take a bit of time to carefully prepare your artwork before you begin designing.

 Consider the format and size of the cover—will you print the book as a paperback (softcover) or hardback, or create a digital eBook?
-Do you have a standard size in mind such as Pocket Book, Demy, or Royal?
+Do you have a standard size in mind, such as Pocket Book, Demy, or Royal?
 Look up industry-recommended book sizes, and don’t be tempted to stray from the norm.

 Top tip: If you want to adjust the size of your cover artwork without starting over in a new document, you can use the Free Transform Tool (E) in InDesign to scale the artwork.

-You’ll also need to add a bleed to your cover artwork, which allows background elements and color to extend past the page (trim) edge, making for a more seamless printed result.
+You’ll also need to add a bleed to your cover artwork, which allows background elements and colour to extend past the page (trim) edge, making for a more seamless printed result.
 In InDesign, go to File > Document Setup to add a bleed width to your artwork.